 Bad Things Happen to Everyone

-“I’m a good person, how could this happen to me?”
+“I’m a good person, so how could this happen to me?”

 Posted Jun 04, 2017

-You’re watching the TV news.
+You’re watching the news.
 The reporter is describing a terrible car accident that just took place on the highway.
-A mother of three children was rear ended by a careless driver who fell asleep at the wheel.
+A mother of three children was rear-ended by a careless driver who fell asleep at the wheel.
 The woman survived the collision unscathed.
 Unfortunately, her three children all died in the accident.

 After describing the sad events, the reporter wraps up the segment by saying, “Three children instantly killed in the collision.
 The tragic accident was something no parent should ever have to go through.”